Quantification and the Law of Conservation of Mass in Chemistry

 Gravimetric Analysis

-Gravimetric analysis involves determining the mass of a substance by converting it into a compound of known composition and mass.
-The mass of the original substance can then be calculated from the mass of the product.
-Gravimetric analysis is often used to determine the identity of an unknown substance or to quantify the concentration of a substance in a sample.
+Gravimetric analysis determines a substance's mass by converting it into a compound with known composition and mass.
+The original substance's mass is then calculated from the product's mass.
+This is often used to identify unknown substances or quantify a substance's concentration in a sample.

 Volumetric Analysis

-Volumetric analysis involves determining the concentration of a solution by reacting it with a solution of known concentration.
-The volume of the known solution required to react completely with the unknown solution is measured, and the concentration of the unknown solution can be calculated using stoichiometry.
-Volumetric analysis is commonly used to determine the concentration of acids, bases, and other solutions.
+Volumetric analysis determines a solution's concentration by reacting it with a known-concentration solution.
+The volume of the known solution needed to completely react with the unknown is measured; stoichiometry is then used to calculate the unknown solution's concentration.
+This is commonly used for determining the concentration of acids, bases, and other solutions.

 Data Analysis

-The data obtained from mass quantification experiments is analyzed using mathematical and statistical methods to determine the mass of the substance or the concentration of a solution.
-The accuracy and precision of the results depend on the sensitivity and calibration of the equipment used, as well as the skill of the analyst.
+Data from mass quantification experiments is analyzed using mathematical and statistical methods to determine the substance's mass or a solution's concentration.
+Results' accuracy and precision depend on the equipment's sensitivity and calibration, and the analyst's skill.

 Applications

-Mass quantification is essential in various fields of chemistry, including:
+Mass quantification is essential in various chemistry fields, including:

 - Analytical chemistry: Identifying and quantifying substances in samples